Ga11u/academic-kickstart/content/post/blazegraph_scale_out/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Is It Possible to Sale-out Open Source Triple-Databases?"
+title: "Is It Possible to Sale-out Open Source Triple-Stores?"
-subtitle: "So far, the answer is not, it is not possible with open source TDB but it is possible with some comercial TDB or other technologies"
+subtitle: "So far, the answer is not, it is not possible with open source triple-stores but it is possible with some comercial triple-sotres or other technologies such as graph databases"
 summary: ""
 authors: [Marc Gallofré]
 tags: ["News Angler", "Blazegraph", "Software Architecture", "Semantic technologies"]